Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have a tomato plant with leaves that are turning yellow with black spots.
 I transplanted it two weeks ago into a plastic container.
 I don't have any green space to plant it in ground.
 What is the problem and what do I do?

 This looks like a disease.
 ANy number of plant antifungals should help.
 As well, water the tomatoes a lot but during the early day so that the moisture at night does not contribute to the problem.
-Tomato food, crushed eggshells and enough water and sun should create a healthy plant that does not have so many problems.

 This is a disease.
 You need a fungicide.